-In May 2019, we entered into a vivarium use agreement with ARE to lease space in a vivarium maintained in our New York office building for research and development purposes.
+In May 2019, we entered into a vivarium use agreement with ARE-East River Science Park, LLC ("ARE") to lease space in a vivarium maintained in our New York office building for research and development purposes.
+ARE is an entity affiliated with Alexandria Real Estate Equities, Inc., which is a minority shareholder of the Company and whose executive chairman and founder, Joel S. Marcus, served as a director of the Company through June 2022.
 During 2021, we and ARE amended the vivarium use agreement three times to increase the size of our space in the vivarium, with the most recent amendment in October 2021 resulting in an annual rent of \$151,505.
-During 2021, we paid ARE an aggregate amount of \$88,761.
+During 2021 and 2022, we paid ARE an aggregate amount of \$88,761 and \$141,737, respectively.